 Deborah was passionate about the law even before she became an attorney.
 Prior to attending law school, she worked in the District Attorney’s Office in Johnson County, Kansas, where she rose quickly through the departmental ranks.

 Deborah then attended the Washburn School of Law in Topeka, where her internship and clerk positions focused on employment and business law, primarily the representation of plaintiffs.
 From 1993 to 2000, she predominantly practiced in small to medium-sized firms, where she gained significant trial and litigation experience with juries, bench trials, arbitrations, and mediations.

 Since launching her own firm in 2000, Deborah has developed a large clientele on both the East and West Coasts.
 Her primary office remains in California, but she maintains a limited practice in beautiful Central New York.

-After nearly two decades of experience in the state and federal courts across California, Deborah has gained an extensive practical background that she shares with young attorneys by serving as a mentor in employment law.
+After nearly three decades of experience in the state and federal courts across California, Deborah has gained an extensive practical background that she shares with young attorneys by serving as a mentor in employment law.
 She has helped many young lawyers develop their litigation skills.

 Deborah is a great granddaughter of Chief Shenandoah from the Oneida Indian Nation.
 After researching her cultural and ancestral roots in the Mohawk Valley of Central New York, she was pleased to learn that the Chief courageously broke with the Iroquois Confederacy and aligned his tribe with the American Continental army during the American Revolutionary War.
 These forces combined to defeat the British at the Battle of Oriskany on August 6, 1777.
 In fact, the Oneida tribe was the only Iroquois tribe that fought for the Americans during the war.
 Deborah is proud of her heritage and strives to carry on that time-honored tradition of fighting for freedom and justice.